BackdoorAli/linux-less-persistence/SECURITY.md

 Users are responsible for complying with all applicable laws and regulations.

-The maintainer does not endorse or condone malicious or unauthorized use of this software.
+The maintainer does not endorse or condone malicious or unauthorised use of this software.

 ---